 It is immediate from this definition that the diagram

-commutes, where $\varphi_{\upharpoonright}:=\varphi\circ\iota_{P_\varphi}$ is the induced faithful state from the (non-unital) inclusion $\M_{P_{\varphi}}\xhookrightarrow{\iota_{P_\varphi}}\M$.
+commutes, where $\varphi_{\upharpoonright}:=\varphi_{\restriction{\mathcal{M}_{P_{\varphi}}}}\equiv\varphi\circ\iota_{P_\varphi}$ is the induced faithful state from the (non-unital) inclusion $\M_{P_{\varphi}}\xhookrightarrow{\iota_{P_\varphi}}\M$.

-Although the modular group is not defined for $\varphi$, one can still define a closely related object with many similar properties since the modular automorphism group associated to $\varphi_{\upharpoonright}$ is well-defined.
+Although the modular group is not defined for $\varphi$, one can still define a closely related object with many similar properties since the modular automorphism group associated with $\varphi_{\upharpoonright}$ is well-defined.
 Indeed, set